oresat/oresat-linux-manager/README.md

 - Follows the [ECSS-CANBus-Extended-Protocal] on top of CiA specs.
 - Allows the CAN Network Manager to control any [daemons] on the Linux board thru [Systemd].
 - Has a app based system that uses sd-bus (systemd dbus) for DBus communication to OreSat [daemons].
-- Allows other daemons with candaemon apps to read/write to the CAN object dictionary over dbus.
+- Allows other daemons with oresat-linux-manager apps to read/write to the CAN object dictionary over dbus.
 - Allows the other processes/daemons to be written in any language that has a DBus library or a DBus binding.
 A lot of languages do have DBus support, See [freedesktop DBus Bindings](https://www.freedesktop.org/wiki/Software/DBusBindings/) for a DBus supported languague list.

 ## Directory Layout
-- **src** - Holds an CANdaemon app for each OreSat Linux board
+- **src** - Holds an OLM app for each OreSat Linux board
     - **boards** - Holds boards apps and CANopen Object Dictionary for each OreSat Linux board.
     - **CANopenNode** - The git submodule for CANopenNode
     - **common** - Common source code, regardless of which board is enabled.
     - **socketCAN** - CANopenNode SocketCAN driver
     - **system_apps** - Apps that will be on every board.
     - **test_apps** - Apps that are used fot testing / debugging.
-- **docs** - Documentation for CANdaemon
+- **docs** - Documentation for OLM

 ## Dependices
 ### To compile